esphome/esphome-docs/cookbook/arduino_port_extender.rst

           auto ape_component = new ArduinoPortExpander(i2c_component, 0x08);
           return {ape_component};

-By default the I²C address is ``0x08`` but you can change it on the Arduino sketch so you can have more slaves on the same bus.
+By default the I²C address is ``0x08`` but you can change it on the Arduino sketch so you can have more devices on the same bus.

 Now it is time to add the ports.